-Party Tips & Ideas Top Reasons to Celebrate Your Child’s Half Birthday Not stuck on the trend of having another party for your kid this year?
-Here are five reasons to consider throwing a shindig for your kiddo. « Previous Next » Kristen J. Gough • September 22, 2016 Read Comments (4) Total: 127 121 0 1 4 1 0 Most kids count down the days to their birthday – and the party that’s likely to come with it.
+Kids Party Planning Top Reasons to Celebrate your Child’s Half Birthday Not stuck on the trend of having another party for your kid this year?
+Here are five reasons to consider throwing a half birthday shindig for your kiddo. « Previous Next » Kristen J. Gough • July 18, 2017 Read Comments (4) Total: 22 15 0 1 3 1 2 Most kids count down the days to their birthday – and the party that’s likely to come with it.
 They have a chance to celebrate their special day with friends and family, get presents and eat cake.
 But there’s another trend creeping up in the birthday party department – half birthdays.
 In case it isn’t clear, your child’s half birthday would be at the 6-month mark after their big day.
 There’s a handy half-birthday calculator you can print out to pinpoint the midway point.
 While some parents have embraced half-birthdays as a fun way to stretch out their child’s “official” birthday, others have decried half birthdays as a silly excuse to indulge your child.
 Before your toss out this tradition altogether, here are five reasons you might consider breaking out the party hats for your child’s half birthday.
 1. Your child has a summer birthday Of the half-birthday trend cynics, this logic seems to make sense as a reason to go for a 6-month switch.
 There’s always the question for kids with summer birthdays about when to plan a party during the school year.
 Some teachers have a day where all the kids in the class celebrate kids with summer birthdays.
 But if you want to pick your child’s own special day, a half birthday makes sense.
 Same logic might go for kids with spring break birthdays.
-2. It’s too cold for an outdoor birthday party Even if your child does have a birthday during the school year, if it falls during an especially cold month her party ideas – like going outside to run through the sprinklers – may not be possible.
+2. It’s too cold for an outdoor birthday party Even if your child does have a birthday during the school year, if it falls during the winter months her party ideas – like going outside to run through the sprinklers – may not be possible.
 (Or at least they wouldn’t be very fun in 10-degree weather.)
 Swap her regular birthday date for the midway point and your child can have fun in the sun instead of the snow. iVillage points out the half-birthdays are big in cold weather states like Wisconsin.
 Feel free to borrow the idea from our sister state.
 3. You have a baby Babies change dramatically in six months.
 It’s different than when they’re 8 or 12 years old.
 If you’re looking for more picture-worthy moments to capture and share online to showcase your growing baby, a half-birthday may be just the thing.
 Happy Birthday, baby!
 And Happy Half Birthday, too!
 4. Grandparents want their own day with your child If your child’s grandparents live far away, they may not be able to make it to join in the festivities during your child’s regular birthday.
 Then again, grandparents may feel left out (or overwhelmed) if your child’s birthday party involves dozens of excited kids who’ve just been sugared up with birthday cake and an extra scoop of ice cream.
 Either way, grandparents may like having a chance to have a one-on-one party with your child.
-5. You want an excuse for a really cool party Half birthday parties lend themselves to fun ideas – you can halve everything!
+5. You want an excuse for a really cool party Half birthday parties lend themselves to brag worthy birthday ideas – you can halve everything!
 From the invitations to the cake to the games to the food, you can use halfsies as the theme.
 Start the party at half past six.
 Serve the kids half of a pizza and glasses of juice that are half full.
 Watch half of a movie after eating a slice of half a cake – you get the gist.
-This post was originally published in 2014 and has been updated for 2016.
+This post was originally published in 2014 and has been updated for 2017.